geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part8.md

   - Do you know what actions will be done to the nouns?
   - Do you know the actors and the minimal nouns/actions surface area that they need to use?
   <br>
   (Wait, are we saying that great apps should be based on well-defined, simple app primitives too?
 Yep.
-Nothing better predicts failure than jumping to code BEFORE knowing those answers, regardless of app architecutre chosen.)
+Nothing better predicts failure than jumping to code BEFORE knowing those answers, regardless of app architecture chosen.)

   Skipping those basics yields results on par with this guy.
   <br>